 - Letter to request work permission (see sample below)

-- Photocopy of I-94 of J-1 (front and back, even if there is nothing written on the back)
+- Photocopy of I-94 of J-1 (front and back, even if there is nothing written on the back) or electronic print out.

-- Photocopy of I-94 of J-2 (front and back even if there is nothing written on the back)
+- Photocopy of I-94 of J-2 (front and back even if there is nothing written on the back) or electronic print out.